How do I get a library card?

 Do you have any book drops outside the library?

-Books and other materials must be returned by the due date to the library or to the book drops at Dillon’s (Cloud or Planet).
+Books and other materials must be returned by the due date to the library or to the book drops at Dillon’s (Cloud, Planet or Crawford).
 There is also a drive-up drop box on the northwest corner of the library building, and you can drop off your books at the Kansas Wesleyan University library drop box.
 Hotspots must be returned to the Circulation Desk.

 Can I get a card good for use on the Internet only?